fritz-marshal/fritz/doc/filters.md

 ### Filtering implementation

-Upon alert ingestion into the database, `Kowalski` executes user-defined filters and reports the passing alerts to `Fritz`'s `SkyPortal` submodule.
-This is implemented as a `MongoDB` aggregation pipeline that first "massages" the newly ingested alert data such that the user's filter deals with enhanced "packets" containing, for example, the full photometry history (and not just the rolling 30-day window), cross-match data, and custom ML scores.
+Upon alert ingestion into the database, `Kowalski` executes user-defined filters and reports the passing alerts to `Fritz`'s user-facing `SkyPortal` submodule.
+This is implemented as a `MongoDB` aggregation pipeline that first "massages" the newly ingested alert data such that the user's filter deals with enhanced "packets" containing, for example, longer photometry history (and not just the rolling 30-day window), cross-match data, and custom ML scores.

 The [MongoDB aggregation pipeline](https://docs.mongodb.com/manual/core/aggregation-pipeline/) is a framework for data aggregation modeled on the concept of data processing pipelines.
 Documents enter a multi-stage pipeline that transforms the documents into aggregated results.

-An aggregation pipeline is represented as a list of dictionaries, each representing a processing stage:
+An aggregation pipeline is represented as a list of dictionaries, each corresponding to a processing stage/step:

 ```
 [